uwecerron/psyoptions-docs/docs/how-it-works.md

 claim the `underlying_amount_per_contract` back from the Underlying Asset Pool.

 So to generate yield from writing a contract, you would sell the OptionToken.
-That could be done OTC and transfered, on a Seurm market, or any other venue that creates and exchange for a market's SPLs.
+That could be done OTC and transferred, on a Serum market, or any other venue that creates and exchange for a market's SPLs.

 ## Exercising a contract